ga4gh/refget/docs/specification.md

 #### Standardized sequence collection object representation

-The first thing we have to do is create an object representation of the attributes of the sequence collection.
+We first create an object representation of the attributes of the sequence collection.
 The structure of this object is critical, and is strictly controlled by the seqcol protocol.
-It must be defined in a schema.
-For example, a basic general schema is:
+It must be defined in a JSON-schema.
+This is the general, minimal schema:

 ```YAML